gulpjs/gulp/docs/API.md

 **Note:** Are your tasks running before the dependencies are complete?
 Make sure your dependency tasks are correctly using the async run hints: take in a callback or return a promise or event stream.

-You can also omit the function if you only want to run the dependency tasks:
+You can also omit the function if you only want to run a bundle of dependency tasks:

 ```js
 gulp.task('build', ['array', 'of', 'task', 'names']);